wombelix/dominik-wombacher-cc/content/pages/resume_en.rst

 You are a Recruiter?
 Please check out my `Recruiters FAQ <{filename}/pages/recruiters_faq_en.rst>`_ first to make things easier for both of us.

+For my future career, I'm only interested in highly challenging and hands-on heavy tech roles were I can bring in my 20+ years experience as technology generalist.
+For example: Site Reliability Engineer, System Development Engineer or Dev Ops Engineer.

 ----

 Contact